enriquepablo/nlproject/_sources/NL.txt

 One.
 "Natural" sentences -excluding copular ones- map to formal functions.
 This allows us to nest them, in contrast to what happens if we map them to formal predicates.
 For example, "thinks that wants to eat an apple" might map to something like "fact(thinks, fact(wants, fact(eat, apple)))".

 Second.
 Since natural sentences map to functions, the antinomies that unrestricted comprehension produces are excluded when we use them to produce anonymous "classes".
 We only have one kind of individual, expression, and we may quantify over it with no restriction.
+Of course we exclude copular sentences from this, but I think that we can easily live with that.

 In principle, I will develop the language with recourse to a single function symbol, that will allow us to produce non-copular sentences out of other terms, though there is no limit to the number of possible operators that we might use to, for example, mirror the adjectivation of nouns, etc.